backend-cheolhee-jung/ktor-server-extension/README.md

 ## Dependencies

-It requires JDK version 17 or higher
+It requires JDK version 17 or higher.

+The `exposed-shedlock` module requires **Exposed 1.0.0-beta-4 or higher** (Exposed 1.x).

-add the following to your build.gradle.kts file:
+Add the following to your `build.gradle.kts`:

 ```kotlin
 repositories {